rabbitholiness/Bitcoin-Core-App/index.md

 - How was the initial installation process?
 - How long did it take to sync?
 - How did the installation affect the battery of your device?
-- What do you think of the block clock?
+- What do you think of the block status?
 - How was the overall experience for you?

 #### A few notes